 These simple steps will help you compare a range of business credit cards and choose one that works for your company’s needs:

 - Consider the card features.
-You can opt for a card that earns your business rewards points, offers complimentary insurances or one that helps you save on your business purchases.
+You can opt for a card that earns rewards points or miles, offers complimentary insurances or helps you keep costs down with a low interest rate or annual fee.
 Some business credit cards also offer integration with accounting software and include additional cards for employees.
 These extras may cost a small fee but may end up saving you money and time in the long run.

 - Assess the costs.
 If cash flow issues mean you won’t always be able to pay off the card immediately, then seek a card with a low purchase rate.
-If your key requirement is being able to track and centralize business spending, look at other features such as annual fees.
+If your key requirement is being able to track and centralize business spending, look at other features such as complimentary business tools.

 Compare business credit cards